-Air source heat pumps are up to 400% more efficient than gas boilers, but they’re powered by electricity, which currently costs 17.2p per kWh in the UK – five times more than gas’s 3.4p per kWh price.
+Air source heat pumps are usually 400% more efficient than gas boilers (and up to 500% more efficient), but they’re powered by electricity, which currently costs 16.36p per kWh in the UK – four times more than gas’s 4.17p per kWh price.

 However, the times are changing.
 The price of gas has risen by 80% this year, causing millions of homes to pay an extra £110 annually – and it’s expected to keep climbing.

-The average price of gas will be 5.1p per kWh in 2030, according to the independent Climate Change Committee – that’s 150% more expensive than it is today.
+The average price of gas will be 5.1p per kWh in 2030, according to the independent Climate Change Committee – which is considerably more expensive than it is today.